roytang/blog/content/post/2005/12/music-ultraelectromagnetic-jam.md

 All in all, awesome album.
 If you have listened to the Eraserheads music at one time or another, go find a way to get it.

  [1]: http://en.wikipedia.org/wiki/Eraserheads

-## Comments

-### Comment by jacky on 2006-07-20 09:55:13 +0000
-goodwork guys and thank you for having Cueshe in

-ULTRAELECTROMAGNETIC album i realy realy appreciate that

-im Jacky proud to be Cueshean (";)